mikestillman/haskell-playing/README.md

 # haskell-playing

-This repo is my private attempt to learn and to become fluent in haskell.
+This repo is my private attempt to learn and to hopefully become fluent in haskell.
 I assume that you are using `stack` and have installed it.
 You should also fill in some information in your `~/.stack/config.yaml` file.
-For example, I did the following:
+For example, I did something like the following (although, really, I went in and edited package.yaml in the root directory):

 ```
 templates:
   params: